 At the start of May, humpback whales make their way to the Whitsunday Islands near Airlie Beach for the shallow, sheltered and warm water - perfect calving grounds for newborn whales.

 Indeed, it’s not until July, that the whales start to arrive into Hervey Bay, a regular stop for pods as they migrate south.

-Logans Beach Road in Warrnambool is an ideal location to catch the ‘right’ whales arriving in June through September.
-The name ‘Right’ was given to the whales for their slow movements, which is great for whale watching and almost guarantees visitors an opportunity to spot a whale or two.
+Logans Beach Road in Warrnambool is an ideal location to catch the ‘Right’ whales (or also known as black whales) arriving in June through September.
+The name ‘Right’ was given to the whales for their slow movements, which makes for great whale watching as it almost guarantees visitors an opportunity to spot a whale or two.